-U.S trade body backs Canadian plane maker Bombardier against Boeing
+U.S. trade body backs Canadian plane maker Bombardier against Boeing

 The case had sparked trade tensions between the United States and its allies Canada and the UK.
 Ottawa last year scrapped plans to buy 18 Super Hornet fighter jets from Boeing.

 The well-paid jobs associated with the CSeries are important both to Ottawa and the British government.
-Bombardier employs about 4,000 workers in Northern Ireland, whose Northern Irish political party is helping keep Prime Minister Theresa May in power.
+Bombardier employs about 4,000 workers in Northern Ireland.

-The British Prime Minister’s office said it welcomed the decision “which is good news” for the British industry, while Canada’s Innovation Minister said the IRC came to the “right decision” on Bombardier.
+The British prime minister’s office said it welcomed the decision, “which is good news” for the British industry, while Canada’s innovation minister said the ITC came to the “right decision” on Bombardier.

 Former ITC chairman Dan Pearson praised the decision.
 “Not a single commissioner was willing to buy Boeing’s arguments,” he said.
 “I think ‘America First’ is a policy of the White House and the Commerce Department.
 But it’s not the policy of an independent agency (like the ITC).”